oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

  - "BESTEFFORT_KILL" : the job is of the type *besteffort* and was killed because a normal job wanted the nodes.
  - "FRAG_JOB_REQUEST" : someone wants to delete a job.
- - "CHECKPOINT" : the checkpoint signal was send to the job.
+ - "CHECKPOINT" : the checkpoint signal was sent to the job.
  - "CHECKPOINT_ERROR" : OAR cannot send the signal to the job.
  - "CHECKPOINT_SUCCESS" : system has sent the signal correctly.
  - "SERVER_EPILOGUE_TIMEOUT" : epilogue server script has timeouted.